biopython/biopython.github.io/wiki/BioSQL.md

 `|              1 | orchids | NULL      | Just for testing |`
 `+----------------+---------+-----------+------------------+`

-Now that we have setup an *orchids* database within our *biosqldb* MySQL database, lets add some sequences to it.
+Now that we have setup an *orchids* namespace within our *biosqldb* MySQL database, lets add some sequences to it.

 Loading Sequences into a database
 =================================